John Langalibalele Dube: Early life

-John Langalibalele was born in Natal at the Inanda mission station of the American Zulu Mission (AZM), a branch of the American Board of Commissioners for Foreign Missions, whose Southern African mission churches later merged with sister Congregational mission churches of the London Missionary Society and Congregational Union of South Africa to form the United Congregational Church of Southern Africa (UCCSA).
-His father, the Rev. James Dube, was one of the first ordained African pastors of the AZM.
+John Langalibalele Dube was born to James and Elizabeth in Natal at the Inanda mission station of the American Zulu Mission (AZM), a branch of the American Board of Commissioners for Foreign Missions.
+The AZM later merged with sister Congregational mission churches of the London Missionary Society and Congregational Union of South Africa to form the United Congregational Church of Southern Africa (UCCSA).
+His father, the Reverend James Dube, was one of the first ordained African pastors of the AZM.
 Dube began his formal education in Inanda and Adams College, Amanzimtoti.
 The Reverend William Cullen Wilcox was called in to talk to Dube, who was misbehaving at the Adams School.
 His father James Dube was then the Congregational minister at Inanda.

 In 1887, the Wilcox family were returning to the United States and John Dube and his mother persuaded the missionary couple to take Dube to America, where he could further his education.
-The Cullens agreed on the condition that Dube was to maintain himself financially; however, they advised him, and William found him his first work on the road gang when he arrived in America.

-Dube went to Oberlin Academy Preparatory School and, although he studied printing and self-help, he did not graduate.
+The Cullens agreed, on the condition that Dube was to maintain himself financially; however, they advised him, and William found him his first work on the road gang when he arrived in America.
+In late 1888, Dube enrolled at Oberlin Academy Preparatory School and, although he studied printing and self-help, he did not graduate.
+While in the US, he published his first book, A Familiar Talk Upon My Native Land and Some Things Found There.

-Dube was born of royal lineage and was, by right, a chief of the Qadi tribe.
-Because of his father's conversion to Christianity by early missionaries in pre-republic South Africa, he did not rule over the Qadi people.
-Dube's surname was actually Ngcobo, who had the chieftaincy of the Qadi people of the Zulu.
+In 1893, he returned to Inanda, where in January 1894 he married Nokutela Mdima.

 Statesman

-For a missionary-educated person there was conflict between the newly arrived Western education and African traditional society.
+For a missionary-educated person, there was conflict between the newly arrived Western education and African traditional society.
 However, Dube navigated this social schism with a statesman-like ability, as in his later years, when he was able to win the trust of the Zulu royal family.
 It is conceivable that Dube would never have been part of the SANC, except that his teaching and discourse on the necessity of unity chimed in with the then-nascent political atmosphere.

-It is now fashionable for biased historians to mention Dube's conservatism as evidence of his eventual parting of ways with ANC.
-But, actually, the truth is that the ANC was never a radical movement on the call of such issues as universal suffrage until it was radicalised by the formation of the ANC Youth League in the 1940s.
+As part of a delegation, he travelled to London in 1909 to protest the Act of Union, and returned in 1914 to protest the Land Act.

 Dube's speeches as president of a black political mass-movement have never been made available.

 The next formation of black people into a coherent socio-political movement was to come into being with Marcus Garvey's Universal Negro Improvement Association and African Communities League, founded in 1914.
-In his politics Dube was cautious and conservative, yet he was forthright on the rights of blacks and the paramount tenet of unity – he foresaw the necessity of the unity of black people long before Garvey came to the international scene.
+In his politics Dube was cautious and conservative, yet he was forthright on the rights of blacks and the paramount tenet of unity - he foresaw the necessity of the unity of black people long before Garvey came to the international scene.